pklesk/fast_rboost_bins/README.md

 By that we mean a procedure that scans densly a video frame (at multiple positions and scales) and requests a great number of predictions from a classifier - target or non-target?
 This number depends on frames resolution and other settings, but usually ranges from 10<sup>4</sup> to 10<sup>5</sup>.

-To accomplish such an application, one should take advantage of the fact that at predict (detection) stage, it suffices to prepare only the *selected* features of multiple objects (windows to be checked) for the classifier, once it has been trained.
+To accomplish such an application, one should take advantage of the fact that at predict (detection) stage, it suffices to prepare for the classifier only the *selected* features of multiple objects (windows) to be checked, once the classifier has been trained.
 With such a subset of selected features, one can directly call a suitable private function, e.g. `_decision_function_numba_cuda_job_int16` to ask for predictions, instead of `predict` (the latter expects all features to be passed).
 Moreover, with GPU/CUDA computations at disposal, the feature extraction can be done fast at GPU device side.

 Using [FDDB](http://vis-www.cs.umass.edu/fddb) and [HaGRID](https://github.com/hukenovs/hagrid) data, coupled with Haar-like features (HFs), we trained `FastRealBoostBins` classifiers as detectors of *faces* and *palm gestures*, respectively.
 To reduce memory transfers between host and device, constant pieces of information (e.g. coordinates of all windows to be checked, HFs related information) were prepared just